sbenson09/sbscanner/README.md

 * Building on top of existing tools like Nmap were assumed out of the spirit of the assignment, and thus not considered.
 * The scanner must support both HTTP and HTTPS.
 * While credentials of the assignment are defined upfront (i.e. `root`:`root`), the scanner will allow these to be input as command line arguments (`--username [username]`, `--password [password]`) to allow for additional flexibility.
-* For ad-hoc use cases where inputs are assumed to be minimal (<= 10K URL/Ports), the script is sufficiently performant.
+*  The scanner must be performant in both minimal use cases (<= 10K URL/Ports) and large use cases (>=250K URL/Ports).
+To validate this, I measured runtime with `time` on my M2 Macbook Air.
-  * (`time` output on 10k URL/Ports: `1.14s user 0.27s system 73% cpu 1.925 total`).
+  * (`time` output on 10k URL/Ports: `0.91s user 0.19s system 96% cpu 1.139 total`).
-* In larger scans that would likely run on a daily schedule, the script is simulated to be sufficiently performant, but certainly could be optimized.
-Note that the simulation was performed against localhost.
-  * (`time` output on 258k URL/Ports: `43.21s user 15.13s system 3% cpu 24:28.23 total`).
+  * (`time` output on 258k URL/Ports: ` 47.44s user 15.35s system 105% cpu 59.473 total`).
 * CSV file input assumes the use of a header row.

 ## Limitations
 * The scanner is designed for TCP and does not support scanning of UDP ports.
 * The scanner requires URL values, and thus, all scan targets must be prefixed with http(s)://.
 * Testing against tens of thousands of remote hosts was believed to be unfeasible, and thus, testing bulk targets has been simulated via web servers running on localhost via docker(258K targets).
-Additional testing with remote targets at scale would be highly desirable.
+Additional testing with remote targets at scale would be highly desirable to better understand performance bottlenecks.
-* Requests that are silently dropped by either the server or WAFs may result in significant slowdowns, as the request must timeout.
+* Requests that are silently dropped by a server or WAF may result in significant slowdowns, as the request must timeout.
 Default timeout is set to 2 seconds.
-* The scanner has no options to control concurrency or rate limiting.

 ## Dependencies
 sbscanner was developed using Python 3.11, and contains the following dependencies.